Silverdale has a well-stocked Library for all students and staff to use.

-Fiction – bestsellers, new titles, Young Adult fiction (for Y9/10+), classics novels, hidden gems, series and speed reads.
-We believe there is a book for everyone!
+Fiction – bestsellers, new titles, Young Adult fiction (for Y9/10+), classics novels, hidden gems, series and Speed Reads.
+We believe that there is a book for everyone!

 Graphic Novels –Marvel Universe, DC, manga and graphic versions of novels from Anthony Horowitz to Shakespeare